-The ozone layer in the upper atmosphere helps protect the earth from the sun’s harmful ultraviolet radiation and is good for us.
+The ozone layer in the upper atmosphere helps to protect the Earth from the sun's harmful ultraviolet radiation and is good for us.
 However, ozone that forms at ground level can be unhealthy at certain levels.
-Based on recent health studies, the United States Environmental Protection Agency (USEPA) has determined that any level of ozone measured above 70 parts per billion (ppb), over an eight-hour period, in the ambient (or outdoor) air is unhealthy.
-Above 70 ppb, ozone can cause health concerns including difficulty breathing, aggravating asthma, and chronic lung irritation.
+Based on recent health studies, the United States Environmental Protection Agency (USEPA) has determined that levels of ozone that measure above 70 parts per billion (ppb) over an 8-hour period outdoors is unhealthy.
+Above 70 ppb, ozone can cause health concerns including difficulty breathing, aggravating asthma and chronic lung irritation.

-Nonattainment is an acknowledgement that air quality in an area has not met the USEPA health-based standard.
+Air quality in an area has not met the USEPA health-based standard is considered to be in nonattainment.
 For ozone, any level over 70 ppb is considered unhealthy and any area that has a three-year trend of unhealthy days is determined to be nonattainment by the USEPA.
-In Michigan, we have four areas of the state that are considered nonattainment for ozone: parts of Allegan and Muskegon counties, Berrien county, and the Southeast Michigan area.
+In Michigan, there are four areas of the state that are considered nonattainment for ozone: parts of Allegan and Muskegon counties, Berrien County and Southeast Michigan.

 While being in an ozone nonattainment area can seem bad, there is also an opportunity to reduce the level of harmful ozone.
 EGLE is tasked with finding new ways to reduce VOCs and NOx that cause ozone pollution.
 One way is to require companies that want to emit VOCs or NOx in the nonattainment area to find ways to reduce pollution.
 The result of these reductions is less ozone forming in the nonattainment area.
 Another way ozone pollution can be reduced is through individual action, even by people outside of the nonattainment areas.

-Yes!
+Yes.
 Individual actions can make a big difference in the amount of ozone created.
-VOCs and NOx are produced by a lot of everyday actions -- mowing the lawn; fueling up your car, boat, or lawn mower; driving your car; and even using electricity.
-Steps taken by individuals every day, but especially on Clean Air Action!
+VOCs and NOx emissions are produced by a lot of everyday actions – mowing the lawn; fueling up your car, boat, or lawn mower; driving your car and even using electricity.
+Steps taken by individuals, every day, but especially on Clean Air Action!
 Days, can really make a difference.

 On Clean Air Action!
-Days, citizens refrain from fueling up until the evening, not mowing the lawn, using a bus, carpooling or limiting driving, and keeping the AC set just a degree or two higher.
+Days, citizens can refrain from fueling up until the evening, avoid mowing the lawn, limit driving and keep the air conditioning set just a degree or two higher to keep the ozone levels lower.
 For more information on Clean Air Action!
-Days check out this video!
+Days, check out this video.